 B) Income Tax from Rental

 If you partially or fully rent out your property, your rental income is subject to income tax.
-Find out more on Rent from property.
+Find out more on Income from property rented out.